isaacg1/isaacg1.github.io/_posts/2023-08-27-betting-median.md

 Unlike the previous two strategies, this is a state-dependent strategy:
 It relies on knowing how many rounds are left, and how many heads or tails you've flipped so far.
-In the end, you'll make a fixed amoount of money half the time, if you flip more heads than tails, and lose it all the other half of the time, if you flip more tails than heads.
+In the end, you'll make a fixed amount of money half the time, if you flip more heads than tails, and lose it all the other half of the time, if you flip more tails than heads.

 ### Optimal Median Strategy